AmmoCan/contact-form-7-google-places-api/README.md

 2. Open the 'contact-form-7-google-places-api.php' file in a code editor and follow the instructions to place your API key from Google on line 40.
 2. Activate the plugin from the Plugins menu.
 3. Go to Contact->Add New and you can now create a form with the 'Places Text Field' tag type.
+4. When using the 'Places Text Field' tag type — In the 'Form-tag Generator: Places Text Field' you must enter "autocomplete" without quotes as the value for the 'Id attribute' field.

 ## Frequently Asked Questions